The Seasonal Wonder of King George Falls in Australia’s Kimberley Region

 That’s the great thing about the King George River, which stretches over 70 miles (110 kilometers) through the Drysdale River National Park before emptying into Koolama Bay and the Timor Sea: It makes you feel like you’re no longer in the present day.
 Here, in a park with “no visitor facilities and no marked walk trails,” you’ve regressed to a time when animals ruled the earth.
 When you explore this isolated shoreline, you experience time travel.

-“Heading upriver to the King George falls, we pass through an amazing canyon carved out of 1.8 billion-year-old King Leopold Sandstone by a freshwater river,” says Lea McQuillan, a Marine Biologist and Silversea Expedition Team member.
+Lea McQuillan, Marine Biologist and Silversea Expedition Team member, describes the experience of a King George falls Zodiac tour.
+“Heading upriver to the King George falls, we pass through an amazing canyon carved out of 1.8 billion-year-old King Leopold Sandstone by a freshwater river,” she says.
 “It has been flooded by rising seawater over the last 17,000 years.”
 As an Expedition Expert, McQuillan has worked on ships all over the world for more than a decade, but the Kimberley keeps calling her back.
 She returns, without fail, every year.
-“This is because they’re different every year due to the influence of the rainfall in the wet season,” she explains.
+“They’re different every year due to the influence of the rainfall in the wet season,” she explains.
 “And you never know what wildlife will be around the corner.
 “When I ask her if she ever tires of the spectacle, she laughs.
 “Impossible,” McQuillan says.
 “I have cruised the King George River 192 times.
 Each has been a magical experience.”

 Land of Rainbow Serpents and Rock Art